diffblue/musketeer/README.md

 About
 =====

-Modern architectures rely on memory fences to prevent undesired weakenings of memory consistency between threads.
-As both the semantics of the program under these architectures and the semantics of these fences may be subtle, the automation of their placement is highly desirable.
-However, precise methods to restore strong consistency do not scale to the size of deployed systems code.
-We choose to trade some precision for genuine scalability: we present a novel technique suitable for interprocedural analysis of large code bases.
-We implement this method in our musketeer tool, and detail experiments on more than 350 executables of packages found in a Debian Linux distribution, e.g. memcached (about 10000 LoC).
+Musketeer is a tool to automatically insert memory fences to prevent undesired weakenings of memory consistency between threads.

 For full information see [cprover.org](http://www.cprover.org/wmm/musketeer/).